erwingaitano/FolderStructuresTemplates/email-templates.md

 - Test with https://putsmail.com/

+# GENERAL
+  - should never be display: block;
+  - use min-height max-height and height instead of just height
+  - if you use images inside tds (td>img(src='werewr')) make sure to set { font-size: 0; line-height: 0; } in the td so there's no space above and below

 # BODY
   - only use margin in the body.
 If you need separation between elements, use padding-right or <td width='3'></td>